EnviroDIY/ModularSensors/docs/For-Developers/Developer-Setup.md

 Open the folder you've cloned this repo into with VSCode.
 Have PlatformIO create a new project for you, but instead of allowing it to create a new folder, select the folder you've already cloned this repo into.

-Create a new source program to work with in a new directory (ie, a tests directory).
+Create a new source program to work with in a new directory (i.e., a tests directory).
 This is the directory you should reference in the `src_dir` line of your platformio.ini.
 _Also add this directory to your .gitignore file_ so you can test and play with your code without publishing personal passwords or other messiness to the web.
 I recommend you start with the menu a la carte example for development since it already contains all features and is tested for proper compilation with continuous integration tools.